sarulabs/di/README.md

     },
 })

-// Build creates a Context in the wider scope. app := builder.Build()
+// Build creates a Context in the wider scope (App). app := builder.Build()

-// app Context can get children in the Request scope. req1, _ := app.SubContext()
+// The App Context can create sub-contexts in the Request scope. req1, _ := app.SubContext()
 req2, _ := app.SubContext()

 // app-object can be retrieved from the three contexts.
 // The retrieved objects are the same : o1 == o2 == o3.
-// The object is stored in the app context. o1 := app.Get("app-object").(*MyObject)
+// The object is stored in the App Context. o1 := app.Get("app-object").(*MyObject)
 o2 := req1.Get("app-object").(*MyObject)
 o3 := req2.Get("app-object").(*MyObject)